rotheconrad/00_GATech_6720Class_Lab05/README.md

 8. What is the closest taxonmic affiliation of the most abundant bin?
 9. Do any of your bins have a 16S sequence?
 10. Which bin has the most contamination?
+11. What are the completeness and contamination estimates based upon and how reliable they are?
+(Tip, you may want to read the “Learn more” boxes of MiGA)
-11. Which bin has the greatest G+C content?
+12. Which bin has the greatest G+C content?
+13. Build recruitment plots for each of your MAGs.
+What can you infer about this population based on its recruitment plot?

 ## Challenge Questions:

-1. What can you infer about this population based on its recruitment plot?
-2. We mentioned that Bowtie2 is a dependency for MaxBin2 and we installed it as part of our MaxBin2 conda environement but we didn't directly run Bowtie2.
+1. We mentioned that Bowtie2 is a dependency for MaxBin2 and we installed it as part of our MaxBin2 conda environement but we didn't directly run Bowtie2.
 What is Bowtie2 used for?
 Can you find the Bowtie2 manual?
 How would you install Bowtie2 if the conda recipe didn't do it for you?
-3. What percentage of the Illumina reads map to your high-quality draft MAGs?
+2. What percentage of the Illumina reads map to your high-quality draft MAGs?